steven-sf-lam/cadence-rolling-baseline-wearable/doc/FULL_SPEC.md

 For comparative analysis, a `%HRmax` partition may also be reported.

-This alternative is included for interpretability and robustness comparison, not as the primary conditioning scheme.[file:189]
+This alternative is included for interpretability and robustness comparison, not as the primary conditioning scheme.

 ---